Automated Testing Frameworks: Your Ultimate Guide

 A hybrid framework combines elements from different frameworks, picking and choosing the best features to suit your project.
 This offers flexibility and allows you to tailor your automation strategy to specific needs.
 It's a popular choice for complex projects that require a customized approach.
 Resources on hybrid frameworks can offer additional insights.

-Behavior Driven Development (BDD) Framework
+Behavior Driven Development (BDD) Frameworks

 BDD frameworks emphasize collaboration between technical and non-technical teams.
 They use natural language to define test cases, making them easy for everyone to understand.
 This shared understanding ensures everyone is on the same page and helps align testing with business requirements.